 “Counting tigers only provides us with an indication of the presence or absence of tigers.
 It should not be posited as a measure of long term success.
 That success should be measured by the quality and extent of the tigers’ habitat and its continuity with other tiger habitats.
 Today we have lost possibly around 60 per cent of all the forests in which tiger pugmarks could have been seen in 1973 when Project Tiger was born.
 How can we ever hope the species will survive long into the future if we take pride in over-populating smaller and smaller parcels of wild lands?
 Having said that the camera trapping exercise is a great monitoring tool for management,” says Mr Bittu Sahgal, Editor, Sanctuary Asia magazine and Founder of the Sanctuary Nature Foundation.
 He goes on to say that he would be more excited to have a Guinness World Record for using nature-based solutions to rewild the largest parcels of tigerland that were degraded by humans.
 Or perhaps for the ‘Largest Number of People who join the mission to Save the Tiger’.

-“Sanctuary’s one-million-strong Kids for Tigers Programme, which now reaches almost one million people, which was launched in 1999 is trying not just to leave a better planet for our children, but better children for our planet.
+“Sanctuary’s one-million-strong Kids for Tigers Programme, which was launched in 1999 is trying not just to leave a better planet for our children, but better children for our planet.
 After all, our children have the greatest legitimacy to demand a better future for themselves and the tiger is basically a metaphor for all of nature, which alone can guarantee humans a better, safer future,” explains Mr Sahgal.

 “Predators have been almost wiped off in most of the western world.
 So India’s tiger conservation achievements are all the more remarkable.
 It is strong political will and the tolerance of people living close to wildlife that has saved our tigers.
 However, political will is waning.
 If tigers are to survive in the long term or the future, tiger habitats must be conserved and be ‘no-go’ areas.” adds Prerna.